acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

    - ROI size changes based on tracking confidence
    - Control gains adapt to vision update rate

-This architecture balances the computational demands of computer vision with the strict timing requirements of robot control, allowing your ball-tracking robot to respond quickly and accurately despite the limited resources of a Raspberry Pi.
+This architecture balances the computational demands of computer vision with the strict timing requirements of robot control, allowing your ball-tracking robot to respond quickly and accurately despite the limited resources of a Raspberry Pi 5.

 > **Key Takeaway**: Effective real-time vision processing requires careful architectural design to balance computational demands with timing requirements.
-By using optimization techniques like ROI processing, frame decimation, and asynchronous architectures, combined with appropriate hardware resource allocation, it's possible to achieve reliable performance even on resource-constrained platforms like the Raspberry Pi.
+By using optimization techniques like ROI processing, frame decimation, and asynchronous architectures, combined with appropriate hardware resource allocation, it's possible to achieve reliable performance even on resource-constrained platforms like the Raspberry Pi 5.

 > **Looking Ahead to Module 2: YOLO Computer Vision and Module 3: LiDAR Sensing**
 > The vision architecture principles covered here will be expanded in both Module 2 (YOLO Computer Vision) and Module 3 (LiDAR Sensing).
 You'll learn how to implement and optimize these perceptual systems individually, and then in Module 5 (Sensor Fusion) you'll integrate them into a unified perception system.